Hotfix Dynamic Hot Repair

 {

-// The full name of the class to be fixed, including the namespace (if any)
+// Full name of the class to fix, including namespace (if any)

 name = "TestHotfixMethods",